social-poster.php file under your

 enabledSections- An array of section UIDs to enable social poster on.
 Use '*' for all.

-providers- A collection of options for each provider.
+accounts- A collection of options for each account.

 You can also manage configuration settings through the Control Panel by visiting Settings → Social Poster.